 The plan applies to West Virginia University, West Virginia University Institute of Technology, and West Virginia University Potomac State College (collectively the “University”).

-Student employees, federal work study, or graduate student assistants (i.e., teaching assistants, research assistants, service assistants) will not be eligible for the benefits outlined in this plan.
+Student employees, federal work study, or graduate student assistants (i.e., teaching assistants, research assistants, service assistants) may be eligible for Special Emergency Leave under the Family First Coronavirus Response Act (“FFCRA”), but are not eligible for the additional benefits outlined in this plan.

 Duration, Alignment and Interpretation:

 This plan will remain in place until the emergency has ended or ninety (90) calendar days from implementation, whichever occurs first.
 The President will secure additional approval from the Board of Governors if the plan requires extension beyond ninety (90) calendar days.

 As necessary, this plan may be modified to align with any federal or state legislation, regulation, declaration, executive order or other authoritative document.

 If any current WVU rule, policy, procedure or practice cannot be aligned with this plan, then this plan is controlling.
 If the FFCRA conflicts with or cannot be aligned with this plan, then the FFCRA is controlling.

 Authority to interpret this plan rests with the President or his/her designee.

 In general, faculty and staff should work with their supervisors to flex their schedules or work from home, when possible.

 Every opportunity to develop an alternative work assignment should be considered before submitting a request for special emergency leave with pay.